- Search-based groups: you define criteria (like brand or category) and Algolia automatically selects matching items from your .

 Highlight new, trending, on-sale, high-margin results (search-based groups)

 Promote on-sale, new, trending, highly rated, or high-margin products to support goals like increasing conversions or prioritizing high-margin items.
-For example, you could create a Smart Group filtered by the attributehigh_margin: true, with four items injected at position 5 in the results grid.
+For example, you could create a Smart Group using a on thehigh_margin: true attribute, with four items injected at position 5 in the results grid.

 Create visual experiences by grouping results (search-based groups)